Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ## Start activities from the Pioreactors page.

 :::info
-Before starting an experiment, it's useful to run a _self test_ to confirm that your Pioreactors are all working as expected.
+It's useful to run a _self test_ to confirm that your Pioreactors are all working as expected.
 [How to run a self-test.](/user-guide/running-self-test)
 :::

 On the _Pioreactors_ page, you should see at least one Pioreactor under _Active Pioreactors_.
 Using the "Manage" button (Or "Manage all Pioreactors" button above), you can start an [activity](/user-guide/activities).
 Once started, jobs can also be _paused_ (and then _resumed_) and _stopped_.